AriaFallah/mobx-store/README.md

 ## Example

 Here's a quick demo I put together to demonstrate the observable state and undo/redo features.
+It uses the code [you can find later in the README](#scheduling-reactions-to-state-change) to make changes to the store automatically persist to localstorage.

 ![](http://i.imgur.com/cMCSeOh.gif)